 - You need to push or pull the door after you’ve closed it in order to engage the lock

 The following video can help you troubleshoot common issues with door alignment:

 Professional alignment and installation

-It uses 4 standard AA alkaline batteries.
+It uses four standard AA alkaline batteries.
 How long the batteries last will depend on how often your door is used, but in general they should last about a year.

-You can be notified on your phone when the batteries start to get low, and you’ll see the lock’s low battery status in the Nest app.
-The lock will also speak to let you know the batteries are low.
+You can be notified on your phone when the batteries start to get low, and the lock’s low battery status will appear in the Nest app.
+The lock will also speak to let you know that the batteries are low.
 You’ll be notified again when your batteries get critically low.
 This should give you plenty of time to change the batteries.

 What notifications will I get?